5 Coding Interview Mistakes That Cost You Offers

 Verification means tracing your solution through a concrete example, step by step, before you start coding.
 You do this out loud with the interviewer watching, not silently in your head.

-Take Largest container, a classic two-pointer problem.
+Take Largest container, a classic two pointer problem.
 Given an array of heights like [1, 8, 6, 2, 5, 4, 8, 3, 7], you need to find the maximum area of water between two lines.
-Most engineers who've studied the 15 core patterns will recognize two pointers here, and many jump straight to coding.
+If you've studied the 15 core patterns, you'll recognize two pointers here, and the temptation is to jump straight to coding.

 The algorithm starts pointers at both ends, calculates area, and moves the shorter pointer inward.
 But why do you move the shorter pointer?
 If you can't answer that before coding, your implementation is correct by accident, not by reasoning.
 When the interviewer asks you to justify the logic, you're stuck.